pfwd/cv/README.md

 ### 2022 - 2023 | PHP Contractor at BJSS (Specsavers)

-Contract PHP Developer working on the [Specsavers websites](https://specsavers.co.uk) using Drupal, Symfony, API, AWS, jQuery, Jenkins and Docker
+Contract PHP Developer working on the [Specsavers websites](https://specsavers.co.uk) using Drupal, Symfony, APIs, Angular, AWS, jQuery, Jenkins and Docker

-In a team that upgraded PHP versions, upgraded Symfony, upgraded Drupal modules and helped maintain many code bases and APIs.
+In a team that upgraded PHP versions, upgraded Symfony, upgraded Drupal modules and helped maintain many code bases, APIs and Angular apps.

 ### 2022 | Full Stack Contractor at Rawnet (Hornby Hobbies)

 Full stack contractor working on the [Hornby Hobbies E-Commerce websites](https://uk.hornby.com) using Symfony, Concrete 5, Elastic search, AWS, Docker and jQuery

-Migrated data and features from Magento to Concrete 5 and Symfony estates including APi's and bulk data processes.
+Migrated data and features from Magento to Concrete 5 and Symfony estates including APIs (REST and SOAP) and bulk data processes.

+Building systems that ingestion APIs and working with external teams to improve API signatures.

 ### 2021 | Full Stack Contractor at Hargreaves Lansdown

 [Hargreaves Lansdown](https://www.hl.co.uk/)